imagineLife/big-site/content/mongo/performance/Indexes/text.md

 ```

-### Indexes and Regex
+### Indexes, Performance, and Regex

 Make regex searches as explicit as possible.

-- leverage a starting force `/^beginWith/` to match at the beginning of a string
+- leverage a starting force `/^kirby/` to match at the beginning of a string
+  - this will ignore all "branches of the Index b-tree" that don't start with the `kirby` text
-  - this is not NEARLY as performant as `/^.irby/`
+  - `/^.irby/` is not NEARLY as performant as this wildcard regex `/^kirby/`